molecula/documentation/cloud/my-account/_posts/2022-12-20-cloud-user-activate-account.md

 ---
-title: How do I create a FeatureBase account?
+title: How do I create and activate my account?
 ---

 FeatureBase users can create an FeatureBase account in two ways: